About Enterprise Community Asset Management

-- More than half of the 1,541 projects in the portfolio are new construction.
+- More than half of our 1,541 projects are new construction..

 Environmental CommitmentEnterprise Green Communities is the first national green building program developed for affordable housing.
 Through this program, Enterprise has provided financial support and technical expertise to enable developers to build and rehabilitate homes that are healthier, more energy efficient and better for the environment on a cost-effective basis.

 Enterprise Green Communities provides a variety of online resources: